Canm0re/intuit/readme.md

 these apps can sometimes lead users to believe they are making significant progress in their work or personal goals simply by interacting with the app itself—through organizing, planning, or setting up complex systems.
 This can create a sense of achievement from the act of planning rather than the act of doing.

-### Leveraging the social graph of Discord
->Habit formation requires recurring organic exposure on social networks.

-discord has a feature that shows what game all your friends are playing in Realtime with a button to join them. this will be our main acquisition strategy (Social engineered word of mouth)

-There are many servers on discord that have 400 people on video calls working simultaneously, we will provide an app that will simply enhance their experience

 ### The Perceived Problem